 The sixth item is, in effect, a book-length expansion on Wilde’s premise by a writer who practiced what he preached: that good fiction does not seek to portray men as they are, but men “as they ought to be”.
 (Which does not mean quite what you might think.)

-Another book, not included in the list above but of inestimable value, is the now-famed Hero With a Thousand Faces by Joseph Campbell; that book, hard to sum up concisely, deals with myth, the human psyche, and more.
+Another book, not included in the list above but of inestimable value, is the now-famed Hero With a Thousand Faces by Joseph Campbell (extended discussion at Wikipedia); that book, hard to sum up concisely, deals with myth, the human psyche, and more.
 Every literate adult ought to read it, but especially anyone with an interest in the fields visited here.

 Return to the page top. ↑